jfx2006/thunderbird-ci-docs/Releases/L10n pinning.md

 - Checked out mozilla-esr68 and comm-esr68 like usual.
 - Applied the config file patch from bug [1572316](http://bugzil.la/1572316)

-_The config file we have will automatically use the major version f
+_The config file we have will automatically use the major version from comm/mail/config/version.txt